Gravito-electromagnetic analogies: When can gravity be similar to electromagnetism?

-Even if one considers static observers in stationary fields, so that the gravitational and EM tidal tensors have the same symmetries, still one may not see a close similarity between the interactions.
-The electromagnetic tidal tensors are essentially derivatives of the electromagnetic fields, which are themselves \emph{linear} in the electromagnetic 4-potential $A^{\alpha}=(\phi,\vec{A}$), whereas the gravitational tidal tensors are \emph{non-linear} in the GEM fields, as shown by Eqs.~(\ref{Eij})-(\ref{Hij}), the gravitomagnetic field $\vec{H}$ being itself \emph{non-linear} in the metric potentials $\Phi,\ \vec{\mathcal{A}}$.
-This means that one can expect a similarity between tidal tensors in two limiting cases --- linearized theory, and the ultrastationary spacetimes considered in Sec.~\ref{ultrastationary}, where $\Phi=\vec{G}=0$, and, therefore, cf.~Eqs.~(\ref{Hij}) and (\ref{eq:GEMFieldsQM}), the exact gravitomagnetic tidal tensor is linear: $\mathbb{H}_{\hat{i}\hat{j}}=\tilde{D}_{\hat{j}}(\tilde{\nabla}\times\vec{\mathcal{A}})_{\hat{i}}/2$.
-We have seen in Sec.~\ref{ultrastationary} that there is indeed an exact mapping (via the Klein-Gordon equation) between the dynamics in these spacetimes and an electromagnetic setup.
+Even if one considers static observers in stationary fields, so that the gravitational and electromagnetic tidal tensors have the same symmetries, still one may not see a close similarity between the interactions.
+The electromagnetic tidal tensors are linear in the electromagnetic fields, and the latter themselves \emph{linear} in the electromagnetic 4-potential $A^{\alpha}=(\phi,\vec{A}$), whereas the gravitational tidal tensors are \emph{non-linear} in the GEM fields, as shown by Eqs.~(\ref{Eij})-(\ref{Hij}), the gravitomagnetic field $\vec{H}$ being itself \emph{non-linear} in the metric potentials $\Phi,\ \vec{\mathcal{A}}$.
+This means that one can expect a similarity between tidal tensors in two limiting cases --- linearized theory, and the ultrastationary spacetimes considered in Sec.~\ref{sec:Ultrastationary}, where $\Phi=\vec{G}=0$, and, therefore, cf.~Eqs.~(\ref{Hij}) and (\ref{eq:GEMFieldsQM}), the exact gravitomagnetic tidal tensor is linear (both in the metric and in the GEM fields): $\mathbb{H}_{\hat{i}\hat{j}}=-\tilde{\nabla}_{\hat{j}}H_{\hat{i}}/2=-\tilde{\nabla}_{\hat{j}}(\tilde{\nabla}\times\vec{\mathcal{A}})_{\hat{i}}/2$.
+We have seen in Sec.~\ref{sec:Ultrastationary} that there is indeed an exact mapping (via the Klein-Gordon equation) between the dynamics in these spacetimes and an electromagnetic setup.